Body image disturbance: Characteristics

 Body image disturbance is not specific to anorexia nervosa, as it is sometimes present in other eating disorders such as bulimia nervosa and binge eating disorder.
 Studies published in 2019 on Cortex have shown that it is possible to observe alterations in the perception of one's body in healthy subjects.
 A slightly altered perception of the body is a normal part of everyone's life and manifests itself more intensely in more vulnerable individuals (e.g., patients with eating disorders).
-Commonly, body image disturbance is confused with body dysmorphic disorder, an obsessive-compulsive disorder with which it shares some features.
+Commonly, body image disturbance is confused with body dysmorphic disorder, an obsessive–compulsive-related disorder with which it shares some features.

 Body image disturbance is a multifaceted construct including both perceptual and attitudinal issues.
 Some of the more common signs are: